There is a common misconception that weight gained during the off-season will come off naturally when exercise volume goes up in the spring.

 Bottom line: Don’t try to force weight loss with increased exercise, as you may end up doing more exercise than needed in the off-season, which could derail your success next season.
 Instead, periodize your nutrition to reflect your lowered energy needs.

-Jessica Herschberg is a USAT Level I coach, certified sports nutritionist and mother of four in Nashville, Tenn.
+Jessica Dollar is a USAT Level I coach and certified sports nutritionist in Nashville, Tenn.
 Find out more at her coaching website: Ftpcoaching.com.